m0wer/memento/docs/economics/development/product_space.md

 Economic power is usually measured with the aggregate output of a countries capital and labor.
-The main idea of the article is that diversity of a countries exports matters, and its useful when predicting a countries development.
+The main idea of the article is that diversity of a countries exports matters, and it's useful when predicting a countries development.

 Countries are more likely to produce products which have similar requirements as the ones they already produce.